gpt-engineer-org/gpt-engineer/docs/open_models.md

 Before we proceed we need to obtain the model weights in the `gguf` format.
 That should be a single file on your disk.

 In case you have weights in other formats check the `llama-cpp-python` docs for conversion to `gguf` format.

-Model in other formats `ggml`, `.safetensors`, etc. won't work without prior conversion to `gguf` file format!
+Models in other formats `ggml`, `.safetensors`, etc. won't work without prior conversion to `gguf` file format with the solution described below!

-Which open model to use
+Which open model to use?
 ==================

 Your best choice would be: